 Open to all students proficient in playing of orchestral instruments.
 Orchestral music of various types and styles.
 Sight reading and musicianship stressed.
-Maximum of four credit hours.
+May be repeated up to a maximum of 4 credit hours.

 MUS 161 Woodwind Instrument Class I (1-2)